corda/corda-docs-portal/content/en/docs/cenm/1.4/signing-service.md

 * The [global configuration options](#global-configuration-options) (interactive shell and optional default certificate store)
 * The [signing keys](#signing-keys) that are used across all signing tasks
-* The [direct CENM Service Locations](#direct-cenm-service-locations) data sources or [indirect data source via SMR Service Location](#indirect-data-source-via-smr-service-location) that are used across all signing tasks
 * The [signing tasks](#signing-tasks) that can be run through the service